Table Of Contents

 Note: TPO is an excellent choice if you're looking for an eco-friendly option that offers both durability and energy savings.

-PVC (Polyvinyl Chloride) roofing
+PVC (polyvinyl chloride) roofing

 PVC roofing is another single-ply membrane known for its strength and long-lasting performance.
 It's particularly suitable for roofs exposed to chemicals, grease, or other harsh substances.